 Alaska - Grace College is exempt from authorization to operate a post-secondary educational institution by the Alaska Commission on Postsecondary Education (acpe.alaska.gov)

-Indiana - The State of Indiana has authorized Grace College and Seminary to operate educational programs beyond secondary education.
+Indiana - The State of Indiana has authorized Grace College and Seminary by name to operate educational programs beyond secondary education.

 Georgia - Students who are residents of Georgia are permitted to follow the complaint process posted on the NPEC web site (www.gnpec.org)